ZhiGroup/DeepENDO/interpretation/Readme.md

 ### Code walkthrough

--perturbation based approach.ipynb: Perturbation based approach using decoder to map ENDOs to regions of brain.
+- perturbation based approach.ipynb: Perturbation based approach using decoder to map ENDOs to regions of brain.

--KS_statistic.ipynb: Generate KS statistic plots using Harvard Oxford cortical and subcortical atlas.
+- KS_statistic.ipynb: Generate KS statistic plots using Harvard Oxford cortical and subcortical atlas.

--model128.py: contains the autoencoder model used for the training.
+- model128.py: contains the autoencoder model used for the training.

--ENDOs_T2_128.ipynb: Sample code to generate 128 dimensional ENDOs
+- ENDOs_T2_128.ipynb: Sample code to generate 128 dimensional ENDOs

 ### Requirements